Teacher Shares Top BTS Picks for Helping 1st-3rd Graders Get Organized

 1 inch binder, organization home base

 Every year I provide each student with a 1 inch binder for organizing school materials instead of a folder.
 Binders are more durable than paper folders, even the laminated ones.
-Within that binder is an agenda, a sheet protector, a divider with pockets and a pencil pouch.
+Within that binder are more back-to-school supplies, including an agenda, a sheet protector, a divider with pockets and a pencil pouch.

 Agenda

-An agenda is used for students to write down their daily assignments and organize their tasks, which is a useful habit to start early.
+My students use an agenda to write down their daily assignments and organize their tasks, which is a useful habit to start early.
 Using an agenda allows students to practice time management skills for classwork and homework.
-It is also a form of communication between home and school.
-Parents sign the agenda informing the teacher that homework is completed.
+It’s one of my favorite back-to-school because it is also a form of communication between home and school.
+For example, I ask parents to each sign their child’s agenda when homework is completed.

 Sheet protectors

 I use sheet protectors two ways in my classroom.
 The first use is for organizing within the main binder.
-Weekly spelling lists are placed in the sheet protectors so students can refer to them for homework.
+Students place weekly spelling lists in their sheet protectors so they can refer to them for homework.

 The second use is to create individual “whiteboards” for students.
 As a public school, we cannot afford individual whiteboards for our students.
-So, our teachers get creative and use sheet protectors instead.
-We insert cardstock inside the sheet protectors to use as a whiteboard.
+So, our teachers get creative and add sheet protectors to our back-to-school list of supplies instead.
+Then we insert cardstock inside the sheet protectors to use as a whiteboard.

 Dividers with pockets

-Make organization easier by reusing and condensing.
-Make any paper or worksheet reusable using sheet protectors and record your students’ progress through the in one simple ½ inch binder.
+Make any paper or worksheet reusable using heavy-duty sheet protectors and record your students’ progress in one simple ½ inch binder.

 Highlighter and dry erase markers

-Every student is given their own highlighter to keep in their binder.
-It is used to highlight important information or vocabulary words for comprehension or letters for spelling patterns.
+As part of their back-to-school supplies, I give every student their own highlighter to keep in their binder.
+They use it to highlight important information or vocabulary words for comprehension or letters for spelling patterns.

 Colorful dry erase markers are provided to use with the sheet protectors as a “whiteboard.”
 When I’m working with students using their “whiteboards,” I also use the different colors of dry erase markers to organize the students into groups without them realizing it.